PrismaticFlower/swbf-unmunge/readme.md

-This is a tool I've been making for fun over the past few weeks.
-It's purpose is to take "munged" file for Pandemic's Star Wars Battlefront (2004) and Star Wars Battlefront II (2005) and get them back into a state the modtools can understand.
+This is a tool whose purpose is to take "munged" file for Pandemic's Star Wars Battlefront (2004) and Star Wars Battlefront II (2005) and get them back into a state the modtools can understand.

-It is by no means perfect (or finished), but I may never be happy with it so I may as well release it into the wild now.
-So that if nothing else I at least released it.
-Hopefully someone finds some good use for it, although given the age of the games it's targetting I have doubts about that.
+It is by no means perfect but it can do a reasonable job for most file types of interest.

 ## Usage